HongboDoll/TomatoSuperPanGenome/README.md

 # The website

 We have implemented a web-based database hosting the genoimc datsets and provide a series of user-friendly tools.
-Please  http://caastomato.biocloud.net/home for more details.
+Please visit http://caastomato.biocloud.net/home for more details.

 # Citation